guhatek/VelAI/README.md

 ### 4. Import n8n Workflow

-1. Download the workflow file: `sre-oncall-workflow.json`
+1. Download the workflow file: `agent.json` from on-call agent source
 2. In n8n, click "Import from File"
 3. Select the downloaded workflow file
 4. Configure credentials for: